Living the Land

 Living the Land (生息之地) is a 2025 Chinese drama film directed by Huo Meng.
 The film set in the 1990s, is about a 10-year-old boy who is confronted with both rural traditions and socio-economic change in his Chinese home village.

 The film had its world premiere at the main competition of the 75th Berlin International Film Festival, on 14 February 2025, where it won the Silver Bear for Best Director.

+The film was expected to be released in China in 2025.
+By 2026, it was still unreleased in the country.

 Synopsis

 In 1991, Bawangtai village, China was lively with activity, holding cherished memories of its vibrant past.
 Xu Chuang, who stayed with his grandmother, witnessed the cycle of spring planting and autumn harvest, as well as various village events like weddings and funerals.
 However, as the trend of becoming migrant workers grew, the younger generation slowly departed for city life, subtly transforming the rural landscape.